MS 2022-09-W-Hopson-III-September-19-2022-Transportation-of-Non-Public-School-Students September 19, 2022

 Q: Does this work for events under § 37-41-27 too?

-A: No. § 37-41-27 transportation to athletic events, club events, or other special events "in connection with the schools" is limited to participating students of the public school district.
-A district may not use a § 37-41-27 trip to carry non-district kids.
+A: No. The opinion holds § 37-41-27 transportation to athletic events, club events, or special events "in connection with the schools" is "limited to students of the public school district," so a district may not use § 37-41-27 to carry non-enrolled participants.

 Q: Do non-district participants count in transportation reports?

-A: No. § 37-41-3 specifies that "such children shall not be included in transportation reports."
-That keeps the federal- and state-funding formulas tied to actual district enrollment.
+A: No. The opinion quotes § 37-41-3 that "such children shall not be included in transportation reports."

 Background and statutory framework